 If you’re a photographer, videographer, or otherwise like to carry around camera equipment, then you’ll probably like what the Peak Design Everyday Tote 15L (V2) has to offer.
 You can use the two included FlexFold dividers to customize the tote’s main space to fit your camera or other gear.
 Plus, the bag is made from durable, weather-resistant materials.
 However, we do wish that the laptop sleeve had a false bottom and could accommodate laptops over 13’’.

-Tote packs have the professionalism and accessibility of a tote with the comfort of a backpack.
+Tote packs combine the professionalism and accessibility of a tote with the comfort of a backpack.
 You can walk into a meeting with a tote pack in your hands and then when the business talk is over, throw it on your back and ride on home.
-Usually, getting in and out of them is quick and easy, although not as much as with a regular tote.
+Getting in and out of them is usually quick and easy, although not as much as with a regular tote.

-While tote packs are more comfortable to carry long distances than a regular tote, they usually aren’t as comfortable as a backpack.
-That’s because the harness system isn’t usually as robust or breathable.
+While tote packs are more comfortable to carry long distances than a regular tote, they usually aren’t as comfortable when worn as a backpack.
+That’s because the harness system often isn’t as robust or breathable.
 The back panels of tote packs frequently don’t have any air channels or mesh for ventilation (this helps give the bag a clean look, but isn’t ideal if you’re a sweaty person).
 Moreover, they can also be cumbersome to convert from tote to backpack and back again.
-This isn’t a huge deal if you don’t need to convert between modes frequently, but gets annoying if you’re doing it every day.
+This isn’t a huge deal if you don’t need to convert between modes frequently, but it can get annoying if you’re doing it every day.